 We use measurements of wind speed and wind direction recorded during the Offshore Boundary-Layer Experiment at FINO1 (OBLEX-F1) campaign.
-The FINO1 platform is located in the North Sea at 54° 00' 53.5" N 6° 35' 15.5" E, 45 km to the north

-- 95 of the German island of Borkum.
+The FINO1 platform is located in the North Sea at $54^{\circ}00'53.5''$ N, $6^{\circ}35'15.5''$ E, 45 km to the north of the German island of Borkum.
 The alpha ventus wind farm is located in the vicinity of FINO1 and consists of 12 wind turbines arranged in a rectangular pattern (Fig. 1).
 The wind turbines AV1-AV6 are of the type Repower 5M with a hub height of 92 m and a rotor diameter of 126 m; AV7-AV12 are of the type AREVA M5000 with a hub height of 91.5 m and a rotor diameter D of 116 m.
-The row and column distances between the turbines vary within 800-850 m, approximately seven rotor diameters, 7D.
-The distance between FINO1 and the closest wind turbine, AV4, is 405 m. - 100 The FINO1 meteorological mast has a cup anemometer installed at 90 m above sea level and a vane installed at 100 m above sea level.
+The row and column distances between the turbines vary within 800-850 m, approximately 7 rotor diameters, 7 D. The distance between FINO1 and the closest wind turbine, AV4, is 405 m.
+The FINO1 meteorological mast has a cup anemometer installed at 90 m above sea level and a vane installed at 100 m a.s.l. (above sea level).
 The wind speed and direction measured with those instruments are used to characterize the free flow.
 We will further refer to them as the reference wind speed and direction, respectively.

-The scanning Doppler wind lidar Leosphere WindCube 100S installed at FINO1 is oriented towards the alpha ventus wind farm.
-The closest scanned wind turbine, AV7, is located at 919 m or 7.92D from FINO1 (Fig. 1c).
-The lidar is installed at

-105 23.5 m above sea level and operates in a Plan Position Indicator (PPI) scanning mode.
-In this mode, the azimuth of the lidar beam changes between 131.5° and 179.5° at an elevation angle of 4.62°.
-The lidar scans the south-western sector of the alpha ventus wind farm and captures wake patterns from two wind turbines, AV7 and AV10.
+The scanning Doppler wind lidar Leosphere Wind-Cube 100S installed at FINO1 is oriented towards the alpha ventus wind farm.
+The closest scanned wind turbine, AV7, is located at 919 m or 7.92 D from FINO1 (Fig. 1c).
+The lidar is installed at 23.5 m above sea level and operates in a plan position indicator (PPI) scanning mode.
+In this mode, the azimuth of the lidar beam changes between 131.5 and 179.5° at an elevation angle of 4.62°.
+The lidar scans the southwestern sector of the alpha ventus wind farm and captures wake patterns from two wind turbines, AV7 and AV10.
 The third wind turbine, AV11, stays outside of the lidar range in most scans, but a part of its wake is visible for the specific wind directions.
 The wind turbine AV7 is scanned near the hub height at approximately 97 m.
-The farther wind turbines AV10 and AV11 are scanned above the top of the blade tip at 158 m and 188 m, respectively.
+The farther wind turbines AV10 and AV11 are scanned above the top of the blade tip at 158 and 188 m, respectively.